aziontech/docs_en/real-time-metrics/index.md

 ## 1. Accessing Real-Time Metrics {#AccessingReal-TimeMetrics}

-You are about to have real-time insight at your command!
+You are about to get real-time insights from your applications.
 Get started with Real-Time Metrics as follows:

 - Enter [Real-Time Manager](https://manager.azion.com/) and click either on *Real-time Metrics* under Edge Analytics or through the top left menu.

-You’ll be directed to the Real-time Metrics - Edge Applications page.
+You’ll be directed to the Real-time Metrics page, which displays the Edge Applications product graphs by default.

 ---